-6. Students who are 17 years or older at the start of the study programme and do not meet the requirements regarding their previous qualifications and have not been exempted from the requirements may still be eligible for exemption after taking an entrance examination.
+6. Prospective students who are 17 or older at the start of the study programme and do not meet the requirements regarding their previous qualifications and have not been exempted from the requirements may still be eligible for exemption after taking an entrance examination.
+(Also see Article 3(5).)
 (Section 7.29 of the WHW.)
-(Also see Article 3, paragraph 3).

-The aim of this examination is to determine the student's suitability to take part in the Bachelor's programme as well as the student's command of the Dutch language.
+The aim of this examination is to determine the prospective student's suitability to take part in the Bachelor's programme as well as the student's command of the English language.
+The entrance

-The entrance examination consists of two parts.
+The entrance examination consists of two parts: